rbharatc/m2x-nanode/README.md

 * In our tests with Nanode based devices, we found that there is a small chance that an API request may timeout.
 This occurs inside the ethercard library: our internal callback functions are not called at all.
 We suspect that this may be related to the way TCP/IP is implemented in the library, or our way of using the library (we might accidently set the wrong parameter for some option).

 * Unlike the Arduino client library, fetching values is not supported in the Nanode library.
 This is because [ethercard](https://github.com/xxuejie/ethercard) does not support packet streaming: when a packet arrives, ethercard will read all the data into memory before handling over control to our code.
 Considering the fact that a Nanode only has 2kb memory, and that a simple M2X List Value API response contains 4k-5k data, we can never process this request on Nanode successfully.

+## License

+The Nanode M2X API Client is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.